Editor: Managing Scripts¶

 Delete an existing section or map element with theaction

-Use the icon to drag a section or map element and drop it in the currently opened script in the scripting panel
+Use the icon to drag a section or map element and drop it at any desired point in the currently opened script in the scripting panel

 Top level Scripts¶

-The following scripts are predefined and are executed by Alyvix Robot at the appropriate time:
+The following scripts are predefined and are executed by Alyvix Robot:

 Main: The principal script that is invoked when launching a test case from either Alyvix Editor (via the button) or Robot

-Fail: A script that is executed if one of the test case objects in the Main script having the Break flag unset times out
+Fail: A script that is executed if one of the test case objects in the Main script having the Break flag set exceeds its timeout

-Exit: A separate script that is always run once the Main script terminates, allowing you to restore your machine to its prior state (for instance, to shut down a browser that was launched as part of a test case)
+Exit: A separate script that is always run once the Main script terminates, allowing you to restore your application and environment to its prior state (for instance, to shut down a browser that was launched as part of a test case)

-You cannot use a section as the condition in an IF TRUE or IF FALSE expression, although you can use it as the argument of a conditional or a FOR expression.
+You cannot use a section as the antecedent (condition) in an IF TRUE or IF FALSE expression, although you can use it as the consequent, or as the argument of a FOR expression.